 Paul De Raeve, Secretary General of the European Federation of Nurses Associations (EFN), blockchain-based technologies for sustainable EU healthcare ecosystems

-The European Commission has published a Recommendation on the development of European Electronic Health Records (HER) exchange format that would facilitate citizens access their information electronically and securely across all European Union (EU) Member States.
+The European Commission has published a Recommendation on the development of European Electronic Health Records (EHR) exchange format that would facilitate citizens access their information electronically and securely across all European Union (EU) Member States.
 Technologies that exchange data from different sources and formats and have different groups of end-users are the ones that will drive the future EHR developments at scale.
 Within this context, blockchain is becoming more part of the healthcare ecosystem and processing lifetime personal health data at the fingertips of end-users.
 Blockchain’s ability to secure patient’s data ( in line with the EU’s General Data Protection Regulation, a.k.a.
 GDRP), making the supply chain transparent and giving EHR a new EU cross-border dimension, attract professional attention, especially when cross-border care, continuity of care and integrated care are being discussed and researched.

 The blockchain market